 The Graduate School organises a School Research Conference every year to showcase the work being conducted across the School of Engineering.
 The conference is a celebration of the research within the School, prompts collaboration across the Research Institutes, and includes Keynote presentations from a range of prominent speakers that help you to reflect upon the context of your research and your future career plans.
-It usually takes place at Pollock Halls towards the end of April.

-Research students from all years are expected to attend.
+It is compulsory for all Research students from all years to attend.